szczyglis-dev/py-gpt/docs/source/modes.rst

 Settings
 ^^^^^^^^

 Agent-related application settings are available under ``Settings -> Agents and experts``.
-The **Chat with Agents** section contains settings intended for this workflow. ``Show full tool-chain in Chat with Agents`` is disabled by default.
+The **Agents** section contains settings intended for this workflow. ``Show full tool-chain in Agents`` is disabled by default.
 When enabled, the final response stores and displays the complete chain of normal tool calls performed during the workflow, with a separate expandable Request/Response pair for each tool call.
 Internal orchestration and worker-management tools are excluded.

 The global ``Chats -> Render -> Display tool calls JSON`` option must also be enabled for expandable request/response blocks to be shown.
 If it is disabled, tool execution remains unchanged and live tool activity is represented by one aggregated ``Tool/Tools`` status row.

 ``Display full agent workflow`` is disabled by default.
-When enabled, completed Chat with Agents turns keep the full visible sequence of persisted agent partial responses in the chat, followed by the final response, both immediately after completion and after reloading the conversation.
+When enabled, completed Agents turns keep the full visible sequence of persisted agent partial responses in the chat, followed by the final response, both immediately after completion and after reloading the conversation.
 When disabled, completed turns are collapsed to the authoritative final response only.
 This setting controls UI rendering only; it does not change what is stored in the database or the separate ``Restore full workflow history on next request`` policy used for model-facing history.

-``Restore full workflow history on next request`` controls how completed Chat with Agents turns are replayed to the main agent on later requests.
+``Restore full workflow history on next request`` controls how completed Agents turns are replayed to the main agent on later requests.
 It is enabled by default for backward compatibility.
 When enabled, PyGPT rebuilds the ordered workflow from durable partials and restores intermediate main-agent output together with persisted worker results.
 This provides richer continuity but can use substantially more input tokens.
-When disabled, PyGPT restores only the authoritative final response from each completed Chat with Agents turn.
+When disabled, PyGPT restores only the authoritative final response from each completed Agents turn.
 The full workflow remains stored in the database and available to the UI; it is simply omitted from later model-facing history, reducing token usage at the cost of less detailed workflow context.

 The same policy is used by the live history token estimate and by Advanced Context Handling when it sizes and snapshots durable history for checkpoints.
 With final-response-only history selected, those checkpoint snapshots use the final response rather than reintroducing the full stored workflow.
 Compact rolling memory created inside a currently running long workflow remains available so Advanced Context Handling can keep that active run coherent.